ebullient/ttrpg-convert-cli/migration/ttrpg-cli-renameFiles-2.0.0.md

 const limit = 100;

 // 4.
 Create a new/temporary note, and use the "Templater: Open Insert Template Modal"
-// to insert this template into the document.
-It will update the document
+// to insert this template into a note.
+It will update the note content with the files
-// with the files that have been renamed.
+// that have been renamed.
-// It will emit an empty table when there are no files left to rename.

 var f;
 let count = 0;